 Where the Spot really shines is in its ability to withstand terrible weather and submersion in water.
 But if you don’t plan on needing a headlamp in such extreme conditions then the IPX4 of the Actik will do just fine.

 This is an excellent step up from the no fuss Tikkina with a few extras like a reflective headband for added safety on the roads at night, and also an emergency whistle on the back of the headband.
 It is also a much cheaper option for running and activity than the Sprinter.

-With 200 lumens and a max beam distance of 50m, the light quality does just what it needs to to create a dispersed beam for good visibility when moving, but nothing spectacular compared with the Coast or Fennix.
-And whilst it is left flagging behind when it comes to value and versatility, it remains in pole position when used for its designed purpose.
+Like the Biolite HeadLamp, the 200 lumens and a max beam distance of 50m offer light quality that does just what it needs to to create a dispersed beam for good visibility when moving, but nothing spectacular compared with the Coast or Fennix.
+And whilst it is left flagging behind when it comes to value and versatility, it remains in up there with the Biolite when used for its designed purpose.

-The battery run time is disappointingly low for a headlamp of this price, so don’t expect to be doing any nighttime ultramarathons.
+The battery run time is on the low side for a headlamp of this price, so don’t expect to be doing any nighttime ultramarathons.
 But the batteries are rechargeable via a USB cable which is a big plus.

 The Sprinter uses the same PowerTap technology as the Spot to easily change the light settings – a super useful feature when you are constantly moving.
 And its high tech doesn’t stop there.
 As with the Icon, Black Diamond have developed a brightness memory setting that when activated stores the brightness levels from your previous use.
 Pretty smart!

 For night runners and dawn joggers this is the headlamp for you.
 For everyone else, the Spot or the Actik both perform well enough when running and are much more versatile overall.